Humans have irreversibly changed the planet. These photos prove it

-It’s Burtnysky’s first solo, NYC institutional exhibition show in over 20 years, and is more or less—an ode to his life’s work.
+It’s Burtynsky’s first solo, NYC institutional exhibition show in over 20 years, and is more or less—an ode to his life’s work.

-“All the work kind of pokes around into those zones of globalism and as well as the need for materials, and looking at our population growth,” Burtynysky says.
-“I was born in 1955 when the world population was under 3 billion people and now we’re over 8 billion.
+“All the work kind of pokes around into those zones of globalism and as well as the need for materials, and looking at our population growth,” Burtynsky says.
+“I was born in 1955 when the world population was under three billion people and now we’re over eight billion.
 I kind of knew then that we were talking about a human population explosion.”

 The works range in location and anthropogenic effect.
 From large, aerial views of chain restaurants and gas companies on the outskirts of Pittsburgh, Pennsylvania, to up-close portraits of recycling workers in China, Burtynsky’s work is meant to feel human and appear visually cinematic.